 This is also an amazing bird spotting site.
 You can find a full list here of the birds you may be lucky enough to see, a list that includes the Great Horned Owl!
 Orioles, blue jays, and cardinals all visit the Jane Coates Wildflower trail, as well as species even more exotic than these.

 A trail map can be found here.
 The nature of this trail leads to it also being very popular with bugs, so be extra certain to bring that bug spray.
 It’s worth it though, as this is one of Put-in-Bay’s finest nature sites.
 You’ll work up an appetite walking around the trail, so once you’re done, head downtown to one of Put-in-Bay’s fantastic local restaurants.
-You can grab a burger at T&J’s Smokehouse, a delicious pizza from Frosty Pizza or great Italian food from Blu Luna!
+You can grab a burger at T&J’s Smokehouse or a delicious pizza from Frosty Pizza.
 The options are endless and that’s just one reason why Put-in-Bay makes for the perfect summer getaway!